 How to Troubleshooting with event logs and Pending Sync

-Event logs – Windows Logs – Applications is the place where you can get the status of MSI application installation via MDM or Intune channel on to Windows 10 machine.
+Event logs – Windows Logs – Applications are where you can get the status of MSI application installation via MDM or Intune channel on to Windows 10 machine.

 How to get application installation status messages back to Intune console